TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

    | INVERTED QUESTION MARK

-in iso-8859-1), this increases the probability that a ``utf-8-sig`` encoding can be correctly guessed from the byte sequence.
+in iso-8859-1), this increases the probability that a ``utf-8-sig`` encoding can be correctly guessed kutoka the byte sequence.
 So here the BOM is not used to be able to determine the byte order used for generating the byte sequence, but as a signature that helps in guessing the encoding.
 On encoding the utf-8-sig codec will write ``0xef``, ``0xbb``, ``0xbf`` as the first three bytes to the file.
 On